OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:39

-Jesus went out as usual to the Mount of Olives, and His disciples followed Him.
+Jesus went out as He usually did to the Mount of Olives, and His disciples followed Him.

 ## Luke 22:40